-This wonderland we call the Pacific Northwest is a region with vast beauty and variety that encompasses two countries and several states — depending upon who you ask.
-Regardless of semantics and despite the political border, we blend together in commerce, history, spectacular natural beauty, and fantastic itineraries for visitors — whether you’re returning or exploring for the first time.
-Even locals who’ve made this drive countless times appreciate fresh perspectives.
-Believing the joy lies in the journey, I’ve designed this article to inspire ways to make your Seattle to Vancouver drive as enjoyable, interesting, and scenic as possible.
+This wonderland we call the Pacific Northwest is a region with vast beauty and variety encompassing two countries and several states — depending upon who you ask.
+Regardless of semantics and despite the political border, we blend commerce, history, spectacular natural beauty, and fantastic itineraries for visitors — whether you’re returning or exploring for the first time.

 Just to be clear, there are two Vancouvers in the Pacific Northwest.
 This article is all about the drive between Seattle and Vancouver, Canada.
-If you’re looking for the Vancouver in Washington State, then check out a sister article, Seattle to Portland drive — a road trip planner to make the day unique.
+If you’re looking for the Vancouver in Washington State, check out a sister article, Seattle to Portland drive — a road trip planner to make the day unique.

 Table of Contents — Seattle to Vancouver drive